APB is a Global Speaker, Celebrity & Entertainment Agency

 Biography

-L. Joy is Chairman Emeritus of Higher Heights for America and now serves as Chair of the Higher Heights PAC.
-In these roles, L. Joy travels the country training, advising, and supporting efforts to build Black women’s political power and leadership potential.
-Working with Higher Heights L. Joy has assisted in the campaigns of Nina Turner for Ohio Secretary of State, Stacey Abrams for Governor of Georgia and several congressional campaigns.
+Williams is also Chairman Emeritus of Higher Heights for America and now serves as Chair of the Higher Heights PAC.
+In these roles, L. Joy travels the country training, advising and supporting efforts to build Black women’s political power and leadership potential.
+Working with Higher Heights, L. Joy has assisted in the campaigns of Nina Turner for Ohio Secretary of State, Stacey Abrams for Governor of Georgia and several congressional campaigns.
+During the 2014 midterm election, L. Joy managed a voter engagement campaign for Higher Heights in Georgia and Ohio, targeting Black women who had only participated in presidential elections and encouraging them to vote in the federal midterm and state elections.
+The highly successful campaign increased enthusiasm and turnout by over 10 percentage points.

 Speaker Videos